-But sometimes, the people who call themselves advocates do not live up to the responsibility of that title.
+But sometimes, the people who call themselves domestic violence advocates do not live up to the responsibility of that title.

 Sometimes, those who speak the loudest about protecting survivors are nowhere to be found when it matters most.
-Sometimes, those who build entire careers around fighting for justice will, when faced with a hard truth, choose silence—or worse, choose to stand with the abuser instead.
+These people build entire careers around “fighting for justice,” but when faced with domestic violence within their own families, choose to shield the perpetrator.

-It is a betrayal of the survivors who trusted them.
-A betrayal of the principles they claimed to uphold.
+This is a betrayal of their own values.
+A betrayal of survivors who have already suffered enough.
 A betrayal of everything that true advocacy is supposed to mean.

-A person who defends an abuser is not an advocate.
+A person who make excuses for an abuser is not an advocate.

-A person who prioritizes the comfort of the accused over the suffering of their victims is not an advocate.
+A person who prioritizes the wellbeing of a violent man over the suffering of his victims is not an advocate.

 A person who profits off of domestic violence awareness while working behind the scenes to shield a perpetrator from justice is not an advocate.

-To the survivors who have ever felt ignored, dismissed, or abandoned by someone who claimed to fight for people like them—you are not alone.
+To the survivors who have ever been ignored, dismissed, or abandoned by someone who claimed to fight for people like them–you are not alone.

 To those who have watched a system bend in favor of the accused rather than the harmed–you are not alone.

-To those who have seen advocacy used as a platform rather than a true purpose—you are not alone.
+To those who have seen advocacy used as an ego project rather than a true purpose–you are not alone.

 Real advocacy means standing firm in the face of difficult truths.